Script-Kitties-CA/Script-Kitties-CA.github-io/README.md

 # script-kitties-ca.github.io
 This repository contains the front-end code for the Script Kitties website.

-Hosted site can be found at https://www.scriptkitties.ca/.
+The hosted site can be found at https://www.scriptkitties.ca/.

 ## Development
 Configure your environment to use Node 18.
 If using `nvm`, run `nvm install` and `nvm use` to pull the correct version from the `.nvmrc` file.

-This site is built using the React-
+The site is built using [Gatsby](https://www.gatsbyjs.com/) with CSS written using the [TailwindCSS](https://tailwindcss.com/) framework.

 [Yarn](https://yarnpkg.com/) is the package manager for this project.

-Basic setup:
+### Basic setup
 ```sh
 # Configure node version.
 nvm install